-80 arrests made during Sacramento police shooting protest
+Arrests made during protest over Sacramento police shooting

 SACRAMENTO, Calif.
-(AP) - A protest over the shooting of an unarmed black man by Sacramento police has ended with at least 80 arrests, police said.
-Among those detained were clergy and a reporter.
+(AP) - A protest over the shooting of an unarmed black man by Sacramento police has ended with police detaining demonstrators, including clergy and a reporter.

-Capt.
-Norm Leong tweets that the protest Monday night ended with “80 plus arrests.
-Still processing it all. “

-Dozens of people staged the march in a wealthy area of the city after prosecutors declined to file charges against police who shot Stephon Clark last March.
+Dozens of people staged a march Monday evening in a wealthy area of the city after prosecutors declined to file charges against police who shot Stephon Clark last March.
 The officers said they thought the 22-year-old Clark had a gun, but he was holding a cellphone.

 About 2 ½ hours into the demonstration, police ordered protesters to disperse.

-Remaining demonstrators were later surrounded on a freeway overpass, the Sacramento Bee reported.
+The Sacramento Bee reports that remaining demonstrators were later surrounded on a freeway overpass.

-Police handcuffed at least three clergy members and Bee reporter Dale Kasler, who was covering the demonstration, the newspaper reported.
+The Bee says police handcuffed and led away more than 20 demonstrators, including at least three clergy members, and a Bee reporter covering the demonstration.
+The reporter was later released.

-Kasler’s hands were twist-tied and he was led away as other reporters shouted that he was a member of the media on assignment, the Bee said.
-He was standing with several protesters when he was detained, the newspaper reported.

-Mayor Darrell Steinberg told the Bee in a text message that he questioned the police’s response to the protest.

 Copyright © 2019 The Washington Times, LLC.